What Happened To Wendy Williams?

 Williams filed an affidavit with the New York Supreme Court, which read in part, "Despite my decision to terminate [Lori] Schiller as a result of her improper conduct in relation to my accounts, Wells Fargo continues to deny me access to my financial assets and statements."

-A temporary financial guardianship was placed over Williams while the case is pending, which the talk show host has deemed unnecessary.
+A temporary financial guardianship was placed over Williams while the case was pending, which the talk show host deemed unnecessary.
 As Wells Fargo stood by its decision, Williams' attorney shared in a statement, "It saddens Wendy that Wells Fargo has chosen to believe the allegations of a former employee who is upset because she no longer has direct and unfettered access to Wendy's financial affairs."

 The Wendy Williams Show ended in 2022

 After 13 wildly successful and controversial seasons, "The Wendy Williams Show" aired its final episode on June 17, 2022, and Wendy Williams sadly was not in attendance.
-Sherri Shepherd, who had been hosting in place of Williams while she was away, hosted the final episode which included a montage of the show over the years.
-Mort Marcus, co-president of Debmar-Mercury, the production company behind "The Wendy Williams Show," told Variety, "We were protecting the business, while we waited for [Williams].
-And at some point, we had to say, 'We have a business to run and she's not here.'
+Sherri Shepherd, who had been hosting in place of Williams while she was away, hosted the final episode, which included a montage of the show over the years.
+Mort Marcus, co-president of Debmar-Mercury, the production company behind "The Wendy Williams Show," told Variety, "We were protecting the business while we waited for [Williams].
+And at some point, we had to say, 'We have a business to run, and she's not here.'
 It was a hard call."

-In an exclusive interview following the finale of her show, Williams explained to New York Post, "There was nothing I liked about the [the final episode of] 'Wendy Williams Show.'"
+In an exclusive interview following the finale of her show, Williams explained to The New York Post, "There was nothing I liked about the [the final episode of] 'Wendy Williams Show.'"
 When asked why she didn't make a final appearance, Williams responded, "[Debmar-Mercury] didn't ask me to do that, so I didn't.
 I sat in my apartment and I watched it.
 And [I was] like, 'Eek!'"

 But Williams isn't all doom and gloom about the end of "The Wendy Williams Show."
-In her chat with New York Post, she toyed with the idea of starting a podcast or maybe opening a restaurant.
+In her chat with The New York Post, she toyed with the idea of starting a podcast or maybe opening a restaurant.
 Williams concluded, "Maybe I'll go back on TV.
 Perhaps, I don't know.
 I've got so much money, I can do anything I want, or nothing at all."

 Wendy Williams checked into a wellness facility